Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Main result: Optimal-order fully discrete error estimates

 \begin{rem} (i) The $h_0$ depends on geometric approximation results (see, e.g., Section~\ref{sec:bulk--surfaceFEM} and Section~\ref{section:Consistency}).
 The requirement on the smallness of both parameters is merely technical.

-(ii) The mild step size restriction is needed to establish an $L^\infty$-bound on the error in the stability analysis.
+(ii) The mild CFL condition is needed to establish an $L^\infty$-bound on the error in the stability analysis.
 This lets us reduce the assumptions on the nonlinear potentials $F_\Om$ and $F_\Ga$ to a \emph{local} Lipschitz condition, which covers important examples such as the double well potential.
 The restriction can be even weakened to $\tau^q \leq C_0 h^{3/2+\epsilon_0}$, where $\epsilon_0,C_0 > 0$ can be chosen arbitrarily, as is apparent from the assumptions in Proposition~\ref{prop:stability}.

-(iii) The constant $C$ also depends on a polynomial expression of the inverses of $\epsilon$ and $\delta$, that is, limit processes for the interface parameters are not covered by our error estimates. \end{rem}
+(iii) The constant $C$ also depends on a polynomial expression of the inverses of $\epsilon$ and $\delta$, that is, sharp interface limits are not covered by our error estimates.